wernerjoss/grav-theme-twentyfifteen/README.md

 * TaxonomyList plugin support
 * Feeds
 * The GPL v2.0 or later license. :) Use it to make something cool.
+* This version has a Drop-Down Menu, as opposed to the master, see screenshot

 # Installation